mmistakes/made-mistakes-jekyll/_source/_posts/articles/2013-05-28-minimal-mistakes-jekyll-theme.md

 ## License

 This theme is free and open source software, distributed under the [GNU General Public License](https://www.gnu.org/copyleft/gpl.html).
 So feel free to use it on your site without linking back to me or including a disclaimer.

-{% include support.html %}